 The Two Sides of Covid, the Election, Climate Change and Facts

-The adage “There’s two sides to every story” is rarely more evident when it’s on parade — as it was Wednesday evening — on dueling cable news networks.
+The adage “There’s two sides to every story” is rarely more evident than when it’s on parade — as it was Wednesday evening — on dueling cable news networks.

 Fox News host Laura Ingraham once again used her platform Wednesday night to rail against Covid-19 safety measures and sustainable energy, both of which she pins on draconian Democrats intent on handing China the keys to the proverbial castle.